megahertz/howfat/README.md

 Different package managers use different dependency resolution algorithms.
 Even different versions of the same manager will resolve different dependency tree.
-So this package tries to calculate stats similar to `npm`, but keep in mind that it provides approximate results.
+So, this package tries to calculate stats similar to `npm`, but keep in mind that it provides approximate results.

-## Why should I cate about my package size?
+## Why should I care about my package size?

 - Small package is installed much faster on CI
 - Runs faster via `npx`